coverclock/com-diag-hazer/README.md

 com-diag-hazer
 ==============

-Parse common NMEA strings and other typical output from GNSS devices.
+Parse NMEA strings and other typical output from GNSS devices.

 # Thanks